-Adding extra lights, globes and light-strips to you home is easy just select the Philips Hue lights of your choice and connect them one by one to your Philips Hue bridge.
+Adding extra lights, globes, and light-strips to your home is easy just select the Philips Hue lights of your choice and connect them one by one to your Philips Hue bridge.
 The new square bridge is powerful enough to handle up to 50 lights, so go crazy and paint your home with light.

 Because each light is added in manually, you can give them a unique name and group them together.
 So when you want to say “turn on the kitchen lights” all you need to say if using the Google Home is: “Hey Google turn on the lights in the Kitchen”